top of page

 The Caspian Breed

-When re-discovered in the early 1960's the small, hardy horses were found near the Elburz Mountains, along the Caspian Sea.
+When re-discovered in the early 1960's the small, hardy horses were found near the Elburz Mountains, Iran - along the Caspian Sea.
 The preservation of the breed until rediscovery was attributed to their remote geographical location.
 Great efforts were made to revive and later export the breed, greatly contributing to the breeds survival from extinction.

 The rediscovery and survival of the Caspian breed is vastly credited to Mrs. Louise Firouz (1933 – 2008).
+As well as countless others in efforts to export and make it possible to bring this breed to Canada.

-Ancient Caspian Depiction.jpg
+Ancient Caspian History

 “Research into the history and origin of this elegant horse proved the ancient lineage of the Caspian.
 It was identified, as a royal breed previously thought long extinct.. ” - The Caspian Conservation Society